 In two or more spatial dimensions, leading-order contributions to the scaling of entanglement entropy typically follow the "area" or boundary law.
 Although this leading-order scaling is non-universal, at a quantum critical point (QCP), the sub-leading behavior does contain universal physics.
 Different universal functions can be access through entangling regions of different geometries.
-For example, for polygonal shaped regions, quantum field theories have demonstrated that the subleading scaling is logarithmic, with a universal coefficient dependent on the number of vertices in th
+For example, for polygonal shaped regions, quantum field theories have demonstrated that the subleading scaling is logarithmic, with a universal coefficient dependent on the num

 This talk is about obstructions to symmetry-preserving regulators of quantum field theories in 3+1 dimensions.
 New examples of such obstructions can be found using the fact that 4+1-dimensional SPT states are characterized by their edge states.

 (Based on work in progress with S.M.
 Kravec.)

 Topologically ordered states are quantum states of matter with topological ground state degeneracy and quasi-particles carrying fractional quantum numbers and fractional statistics.
 The topological spin is an important property of a topological quasi-particle, which is the Berry phase obtained in the adiabatic self-rotation of the quasi-particle by .
 For chiral topological states with robust chiral edge states, another fundamental topological property is the edge state chiral central charge .